sammyyy89/FooDil/README.md

 #

-### :question: Why used Django?
+### :question: Why I Chose Django for this Project
-Django official documents introduces Django as "The web framework for perfectionists with deadlines".
-Django seemed to have so many advantages for me, who wanted to build a quality application within limited time periods.
-There are many more pros of using Django, but below are the main reasons why I chose Django to develop FooDil.
+Django's official documentation introduces Django as "the web framework for perfectionists with deadlines".
+Django seemed to have many advantages to build a quality application within limited time.
+Below are the main reasons why I chose Django to develop FooDil.

 1. Highly Secure
   Django has built-in protection for some common security issues such as cross site scripting (XSS), cross site request forgery (CSRF), session security, and SQL injection.
-Also, Django automatically encrypts the passwords with a security key while transmitting data.
+Django also automatically encrypts the passwords with a security key while transmitting data.

 2. Good Official Documentation
 The documentation provided by Django is very helpful because it is well-organized with example code.